Mark Shail

 Mark Shail (born 15 October 1966) is a former footballer who played in The Football League for Bristol City and Kidderminster Harriers.

 Career

-Shail started his career at Winnipeg Fury then moved to Worcester City before he earned a transfer to Yeovil Town and then on to Bristol City where he became first team Captain.
+Shail played two seasons in the Canadian Soccer League, first at Hamilton Steelers before he joined Winnipeg Fury in 1987.
+He then moved to Worcester City before he earned a transfer to Yeovil Town and then on to Bristol City where he became first team Captain.
 He joined Kidderminster Harriers in 2000 before ending his career with his first club Worcester.
 Since retiring from football he has worked as a journalist for the Professional Footballers' Association.